Miki Higashino

-Miki Higashino (東野美紀, Higashino Miki) is a Japanese video game composer best known for her works in the Suikoden series.
+Miki Higashino (東野 美紀, Higashino Miki) is a Japanese video game composer best known for her works in the Suikoden series.

 Biography

-Miki Higashino first began composing video game music as a student employed by Konami and contributed to various minor products, often uncredited or under the alias MIKI-CHAN or MIKI-CHANG.
+Higashino first began composing video game music as a student employed by Konami and contributed to various minor products, often uncredited or under the alias MIKI-CHAN or MIKI-CHANG.
 Her substantial early works include the Gradius soundtrack in collaboration with the Konami Kukeiha Club in 1985.
 Higashino has since been involved in over a dozen projects and compilations.

 Aside from being the primary composer for the original Suikoden soundtrack, she also worked on the Suikoden II soundtrack, a 105 track effort which she composed in its entirety save 7 songs by Keiko Fukami and 1 song by Tappy Iwase.
 In 2001 Higashino left Konami on maternity leave but later collaborated with videogame composer Yasunori Mitsuda in 2005 on the Tsukiyo ni Saraba (Moonlit Shadow) soundtrack.
 Arranged versions of her original music appear on the Suikoden IV, Suikoden V, and Suikoden Tactics soundtracks.